Car Insurance Arbitration: What It Is and How It Works

 Pincher's Pro Tip

 Hiring an attorney for arbitration is often worth it, especially for large claims.
-An experienced insurance attorney understands how to present evidence effectively and can often recover significantly more than a self-represented claimant.
+An experienced insurance attorney knows how to present evidence effectively and can often recover significantly more than a self-represented claimant.
+Personal injury attorneys typically work on a contingency basis — meaning no upfront cost to you.

 Compare Car Insurance Rates in Ohio